AnotherKamila/bc-thesis/src/1-spec.md

 ### Power outage behavior {#spec:other:power-outage}

-In case of a power outage, some doors should stay locked (to avoid the risk of breaching security), and some doors should open (e.g. emergency exits).
+In case of a power outage at access points, some doors should stay locked (to avoid the risk of breaching security), and some doors should open (e.g. emergency exits).
 While both can be supported, our use case requires only the "default close" behavior and therefore the current controller model is hard-wired for this case.

 ### Emergency open